abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 basketballs, beats his chest, and walks off, most people don't even notice!

-That's because the mind was primed to focus in a particular way—a way that produced an overall state of heedlessness.
+That's because the mind was primed to focus in a particular way---a way that produced an overall state of heedlessness.
 But if we prime the mind to view experience in terms of anicca, dukkha, and anattā*,* in terms of these universal characteristics, then we start to see those